 Shopping Malls // Multi-Brand & Affordable Shopping in Rome

 If you prefer indoor shopping, Rome’s shopping malls are probably the best place for your shopping spree!
 The best shopping mall in Rome is the luxury multi-brand La Rinascente on Via del Tritone.
-But if you’re on the haunt for some cheap shopping in Rome, the Porta di Roma shopping mall or the Euroma2 mall in EUR will probably be your best picks.
-These two shopping malls have commercial brands that range from Zara to Massimo Dutti and Douglas.
+But if you’re on the haunt for some cheap shopping in Rome, the Porta di Roma shopping mall, the Euroma2 mall in EUR or the new Maximo Shopping Center will probably be your best picks.
+These two shopping malls have commercial brands that range from Zara to Massimo Dutti, Douglas and Primark.
 While for premium brands and designer outlets at great prices, don’t miss out on the Castel Romano Designer Outlet in southern Rome, with 156 brands that range from Levi’s and Alberta Ferretti to Boggi and Diesel, it’s no wonder it’s the best place for outlet shopping in Rome!